damaniayash/nimble_webrtc/README.md

 ## Reflections

-- The code is structed in a way that it is not easy to be unit testable.
-Could improve the code structure.
-Improve tests.
 - Making a shell scripts to take care of deployment.
+- Need to add more tests for signalling.
 Ran out of time.
+- Could have structured client side in a better way.